 The Conservancy strongly encourages applications from students who are members of groups underrepresented in careers related to its mission.

-Western Pennsylvania Conservancy is seeking (1) Pennsylvania Mountain Service Corps AmeriCorps member to serve the Watershed Conservation Program for one year.
+Western Pennsylvania Conservancy is seeking one (1) Pennsylvania Mountain Service Corps AmeriCorps member to serve the Watershed Conservation Program for a total of 900 hours.
+This position offers a stipend ($6,625) and Education award ($2,887.50).
 The service member will work under the supervision of assigned Watershed Conservation staff.

 Location: 1067 Philadelphia Street, Suite 101, Indiana, PA 15701